syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ##Time picker message

-[TimePickerMessage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.TimePickerMessage.html) is used to select time interval and selected time span will be added as a text message. `SendMessage` event and `SendMessageCommand` will be raised after selecting date from date pciker.
+[TimePickerMessage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.TimePickerMessage.html) is used to select time interval and selected time span will be added as a text message. `SendMessage` event and `SendMessageCommand` will be raised after selecting date from date picker.

 {% tabs %}
 {% highlight xaml %}